Helps to eliminate bad breath

 Halitosis can also be caused by a diet low in carbohydrates.
 The lack of these nutrients causes the body to use fats to get the energy it needs.
 When metabolising fats, ketosis or ketoacidosis occurs, which consists of an increase in ketones in the blood and urine.
 Bad breath, in this case, is the consequence of the elimination of small amounts of acetone, which produce a characteristic odour.

-The root of the problem, however, is found, in 90% of cases, in an excessive proliferation of bacteria in the mouth, which induces the formation of bacterial plaque on the teeth, and produces acids and volatile sulfated compounds, which are those responsible for the bad smell
+The root of the problem, however, is found, in 90% of cases, in an excessive proliferation of bacteria in the mouth, which induces the formation of bacterial plaque on the teeth, and produces acids and volatile sulfated compounds, which are those responsible for the bad smell.

 There is a generalised belief that halitosis of stomach origin is one of the most common, but the vast majority of the causes behind bad breath should not be found in the stomach, but in the mouth: in 90% of patients Halitosis cases the origin is in the oral cavity and more than half of them are closely linked to gum disease.